NYULibraries/ares-templates/README.md

 - [https://ares.library.nyu.edu/remoteauth/ares.dll](https://ares.library.nyu.edu/remoteauth/ares.dll)
 - [https://ares.library.nyu.edu/aresauth/ares.dll](https://ares.library.nyu.edu/aresauth/ares.dll)

+RemoteAuth authenticates via Shibboleth, while AresAuth authenticates via NYU Classes.
+However, authenticating to one gives access to both.

 ### Usage

 Make your changes in the `./dist` directory and run `./ftp.sh` to deploy changes to the ARes server.
+You must set `$USERNAME` and `$PASSWORD` environment variables to authenticate.

+To deploy all files to TestWeb:

+`./dist.sh`

+To deploy a specific file to TestWeb:

+`./dist.sh 'include_header.html'`

+To deploy all files to production:

+`./dist.sh '*.html' prod`

+To deploy a specific file to production:

+`./dist.sh 'include_header.html' prod`

+## Docker

+To deploy all files to TestWeb:

+`docker-compose run deploy`

+To deploy a specific file to TestWeb:

+`docker-compose run deploy 'include_header.html'`

+To deploy all files to production:

+`docker-compose run deploy '*.html' prod`

+To deploy a specific file to production:

+`docker-compose run deploy 'include_header.html' prod`

 ### Environments